liferay-search/liferay-docs/en/deployment/articles-dxp/01-deploying-liferay/08-installing-liferay-on-weblogic.markdown

     export USER_MEM_ARGS="-Xmx2560m -Xms2560m"
     ```

-    | **Important:** For @product@ to work properly, the application server JVM
+    | **Important:** For @sharepoint@ to work properly, the application server JVM
     | must use the `GMT` time zone and `UTF-8` file encoding.

     The `DERBY_FLAG` setting disables the Derby server built in to WebLogic, as
-    @product@ doesn't require this server.
+    @sharepoint@ doesn't require this server.
 The remaining settings support
-    @product@'s  memory requirements, UTF-8 requirement, Lucene usage, and
+    @sharepoint@'s  memory requirements, UTF-8 requirement, Lucene usage, and
     Aspect Oriented  Programming via AspectJ.
 Also make sure to set `MW_HOME` to
     the directory  containing your WebLogic server on your machine.
 For example: